gorilla-devs/GDLauncher/README.md

 ## 🚀 Getting Started

 Below you will find anything you need to know about the launcher.
-If you want to download a stable release you can do it from our official website: https://gorilladevs.com, if you want the latest testing features you can clone the repo and compile it yourself.
+If you want to download a stable release you can do it from our official website: https://gdevs.io, if you want the latest testing features you can clone the repo and compile it yourself.

 ## 🎮 Download

-To download the latest version, you can click [here](https://github.com/gorilla-devs/GDLauncher/releases) and select the appropriate version for your operating system.
+To download the latest version, you can either click [here](https://github.com/gorilla-devs/GDLauncher/releases) and select the appropriate version for your operating system or visit our [website](https://gdevs.io).

 ## 🎨 Features (Working on)